Tom Hallion: Notable games

-Hallion has umpired in international play several times.
+Hallion umpired in international play several times.
 He worked the 2006 World Baseball Classic and was the home plate umpire for the championship game between Japan and Cuba.
 His crew was also selected to umpire the 2012 MLB Japan Series between the Seattle Mariners and Oakland Athletics.
 Hallion was the home-plate umpire for the first of the two games.

-A leaked recording from May 28, 2016, showed Hallion's heated argument with New York Mets manager Terry Collins after pitcher Noah Syndergaard was ejected by home plate umpire Adam Hamari for attempting to throw a beanball at Chase Utley, presumably as a payback attempt for Utley's slide in the previous year's NLDS which injured Mets shortstop Rubén Tejada.
+A leaked recording from May 28, 2016, showed Hallion's heated argument with New York Mets manager Terry Collins after pitcher Noah Syndergaard was ejected by home plate umpire Adam Hamari for throwing a fastball behind Chase Utley, presumably as a response to Utley's slide in the previous year's NLDS which injured Mets shortstop Rubén Tejada.
 The recording went viral as it offered an uncensored view into an on-field interaction between an umpire and a manager.